 If you're using paper, whether it's packing paper or newsprint, crumple up several sheets - enough to cover the bottom of the box.
-Crumpling paper will provide enough cushioning to protect the glasses from hitting the bottom or if the box is accidentally dropped.
+Crumpling the paper will provide enough cushioning to protect the glasses from hitting the bottom, and will protect the glasses if the box is accidentally dropped.

 If you're using towels or sheets, make sure you have a thick enough layer on the bottom to protect the contents from bumps.

 You should always wrap and pack the biggest, heaviest glasses first.
 You'll be placing these on the bottom of the box with lighter glasses on top.

 Using a flat, clean surface, lay your stack of paper or towels on the table or counter.
 Take one glass or mug and place it in one corner of the stack of paper or towels at an angle.